Latvia: Medieval period

 Although the local people had contact with the outside world for centuries, they became more fully integrated into the European socio-political system in the 12th century.
-The first missionaries, sent by the Pope, sailed up the Daugava River in the late 12th century, seeking converts.
-The local people, however, did not convert to Christianity as readily as the Church had hoped.
+The first missionaries, sent by the pope, sailed up the Daugava River in the late 12th century, seeking converts.
+The local people, however, did not convert to Christianity as readily as the church had hoped.

-German crusaders were sent, or more likely decided to go on their own accord as they were known to do.
+German crusaders were sent, or more likely decided to go of their own accord as they were known to do.
 Saint Meinhard of Segeberg arrived in Ikšķile, in 1184, traveling with merchants to Livonia, on a Catholic mission to convert the population from their original pagan beliefs.
-Pope Celestine III had called for a crusade against pagans in Northern Europe in 1193.
+Pope Celestine III had called for a crusade against pagans in northern Europe in 1193.
 When peaceful means of conversion failed to produce results, Meinhard plotted to convert Livonians by force of arms.

 At the beginning of the 13th century, Germans ruled large parts of what is currently Latvia.
-The influx of German crusaders in the present-day Latvian territory especially increased in the second half of the 13th century following the decline and fall of the Crusader States in the Middle East.
+The influx of German crusaders especially increased in the second half of the 13th century following the decline and fall of the Crusader States in the Middle East.
 Together with southern Estonia, these conquered areas formed the crusader state that became known as Terra Mariana (Medieval Latin for "Land of Mary") or Livonia.
 In 1282, Riga, and later the cities of Cēsis, Limbaži, Koknese and Valmiera, became part of the Hanseatic League.
-Riga became an important point of east–west trading and formed close cultural links with Western Europe.
+Riga became an important point of east–west trading and formed close cultural links with western Europe.
 The first German settlers were knights from northern Germany and citizens of northern German towns who brought their Low German language to the region, which shaped many loanwords in the Latvian language.